imadelakhaldev/Coglex-Mongo/README.md

 **Built with ❤️ by IMAD EL AKHAL**

-*Coglex Intelligence - Empowering secure web development through modular microservices architecture.*
+*Coglex Intelligence — secure web development with modular microservices and AI.*